eqbeats/eqbeats/README.md

 #### Environment

-Set the `EQBEATS_DIR` environment variable to your eqbeats directory.
+Set the `EQBEATS_DIR` environment variable to your eqbeats directory and the `EQBEATS_YT_API_KEY` to your YouTube API key.
+You can acquire one [here](https://code.google.com/apis/youtube/dashboard/gwt/index.html).

+You can set the `EQBEATS_HTTPS` variable to anything if you wish to always use https.

 You also need to make sure that you are in the `http` group, as well as the user running the webserver.

-You can set the `EQBEATS_HTTPS` variable to anything if you wish to always use https.

 #### Webserver